Municipalities of El Salvador

-The municipalities or municipios of El Salvador correspond to the second level administrative division in the Republic of El Salvador which divide its departments.
-El Salvador contains 262 municipalities.
+The municipalities of El Salvador (municipios) are the second-level administrative divisions within the Republic of El Salvador.
+These municipalities divide the country's departments and serve as the fundamental administrative units of local government.

-The Municipal Code emitted in the January 31, 1986 and which now regulates the municipalities establishes the Municipio as the primary unit of political administration in the state organization, established in a determined territory which belongs to it, with political autonomy.

 History

 Colony

 San Salvador, founded in 1525 by Pedro de Alvarado, is the first municipality established in Central America.
 The Spanish organized the cabildos and ayuntamientos in the cities.

 Post independence

 In the first Constitution of the State of El Salvador, the limits of each municipality were established.

-On September 4, 1832, the Reglament of Political Governors, Municipalities and Mayors was emitted.
+On 4 September 1832, the Reglament of Political Governors, Municipalities and Mayors was emitted.
 This reglament established limits and jurisdictions for the Departments and regulated the municipalities and the position of Mayors.
 According to the reglament, the municipal councils were organized according to the following criteria:

 To become a member of the municipal council the requirements were: citizenship, 25 years of age, of "known morality", and being a neighbor of the territory or region of the municipality.
 The municipalities that were capitals of partidos (districts) had to establish Juntas de sanidad (boards of sanitation) composed of the First Alcalde, the parroquial priest, one Regidor, those trained in or practicing medicine or surgery and one neighbor named by the municipal council.
 The municipality was in charge of the statistics and public works of its jurisdiction.

-On December 9, 1854, the government decreed various changes for the governance of municipalities.
-The number of members of the municipal councils was reformed in the following way: there would be 1 Alcalde and 1 Síndico for each population and the number of regidores would be determined according to the following criteria:
+On 9 December 1854, the government decreed various changes for the governance of municipalities.
+The number of members of the municipal councils was reformed in the following way: there would be 1 alcalde and 1 síndico for each population and the number of regidores would be determined according to the following criteria: